About us

 Undeterred by the wolves and wilderness to the north, or the occasional naked Indian streaking through their gardens on the south, the Ursuline nuns persevered and for more than 100 years provided a sanctuary of learning and culture on the banks of the San Antonio River.
 But in 1965 the nuns moved north to a new campus, selling the downtown site in parcels to a developer and to the San Antonio Conservation Society.

-The Conservation Society bought the Chapel, Priest’s House and First Academy Building and in 1971 invited the Southwest School of Art to relocate its art school there.
+The Conservation Society bought the Chapel, Priest’s House and First Academy Building and in 1971 invited the Southwest Craft Center to relocate its art school there.
 Four years later, the school purchased the Conservation Society property, and due to the tireless work of its early supporters, eventually came to own the entire original site, including what is now Club Giraud.

 The Southwest School of Art began in 1968 as a gallery in the historic La Villita area of downtown “to provide education in handcrafts and the arts.”
 Moving to the historic Ursuline site enabled the art school to expand enrollment, eventually offering classes in ceramics, sculpture, painting, jewelry, book arts, photography, printmaking, fiber, digital imaging, glass, and more.
 Saturday Morning Discovery, a free children’s program that’s now in its fourth decade, provides a first art adventure for many local families.

-The Club Giraud was founded in 1981 with three missions (above and beyond its commitment to fine food and gracious hospitality, of course): to preserve the historic buildings which it occupies, to provide funds for the preservation of the Ursuline complex (recorded on the National Register for Historic Places and a Texas Landmark) and to help support to a high-quality school for the visual arts.
-The rare combination of school, galleries, and club in the Ursuline Academy and Convent setting is indeed a splendid example of “adaptive use of historic structures,“ a goal of present-day conservationists.
-Francois Giraud, we believe, would be pleased.
+Established in 1981, Club Giraud was founded with three guiding missions – beyond its dedication to exceptional cuisine and warm hospitality.
+First, to preserve the historic buildings it inhabits; second, to contribute to the ongoing restoration of the Ursuline complex, a site listed on the National Registry of Historic Places and designated a Texas Landmark; and third, to support a distinguished visual arts school.
+The unique integration of school, galleries, and club within the Ursuline Academy and Convent exemplifies the concept of “adaptive reuse of historic structures,” a cornerstone of modern preservation efforts.
+We believe Francois Giraud would wholeheartedly approve.